 Some gardens “self-support” through membership dues, but for many, a sponsor is essential for donations of tools, seeds or money.
 Churches, schools, private businesses or parks and recreation departments are all possible supporters.
 One garden raised money by selling “square inches” at $5 each to hundreds of sponsors.

 Consider the amount of daily sunshine (vegetables need at least six hours a day), availability of water, and soil testing for possible pollutants.
 Find out who owns the land.
 Can the gardeners get a lease agreement for at least three years?
 Will public liability insurance be necessary?

 6. Prepare And Develop The Site

 In most cases, the land will need considerable preparation for planting.
 Organize volunteer work crews to clean it, gather materials and decide on the design and plot arrangement.

 Members must decide how many plots are available and how they will be assigned.
 Allow space for storing tools, making compost and don’t forget the pathways between plots!
 Plant flowers or shrubs around the garden’s edges to promote good will with non-gardening neighbors, passersby and municipal authorities.

 8. Plan for Children

-Consider creating a special garden just for kids–including them is essential.
+Consider starting a special garden just for kids–including them is essential.
 Children are not as interested in the size of the harvest but rather in the process of gardening.
 A separate area set aside for them allows them to explore the garden at their own speed.